charlax/professional-programming/training/front-end/01-modern-javascript.md

 Key historical elements:

 - September 1995: LiveScript is released in the Netscape Navigator Browser.
 It was developed by Brendan Eich.
-- June 1997: Ecma International releases the first ECMAScript language *specification*. (note: the European Computer Manufacturers Association was founded in 1961 to standardize computer systems)
+- June 1997: Ecma International releases the first ECMAScript language _specification_. (note: the European Computer Manufacturers Association was founded in 1961 to standardize computer systems)
 - December 2009: the ECMAScript 5 standard is released.

 From 2016 to today, a new version of ECMAScript is released each year.
 The language has reached maturity and supports many modern constructs.

 Key features of JavaScript:

-- It is imperative & inspired by C
+- It is **imperative** & inspired by C
   - `if`, `while`, `switch`, `while`, `do while`
-- It is weakly typed: it has types (`String`, `Number`, etc.) but uses implicit cast (`"1" - "1" === 0`).
+- It is **weakly typed**: it has types (`String`, `Number`, etc.) but uses implicit cast (`"1" - "1" === 0`).
-- It is dynamically typed: types are associated with values rather than expressions (a variable `x` can be associated with a `String`, then with a `Number`).
+- It is **dynamically typed**: types are associated with values rather than expressions (a variable `x` can be associated with a `String`, then with a `Number`).
-- It supports runtime evaluation with `eval`. `eval('1 === 1')` evaluates to `true`
+- It supports **runtime evaluation** with `eval`. `eval('1 === 1')` evaluates to `true`
-- It supports object orientation with a very powerful prototype-based approach.
+- It supports **object orientation** with a very powerful prototype-based approach.
-- While it is not necessarily considered a pure functional language, its functions are first-class citizen and it supports closures and anonymous functions.
+- While it is not necessarily considered a pure functional language, its **functions are first-class citizen**.
+It supports closures and anonymous functions.
 As a result, it can be used to go pretty far with functional programming patterns.
-- It is very concise.
+- It is very **concise**.
 Newer features such as arrow functions, object and array destructuring leads to very terse code with a very high signal to noise ration.

 ## Quirks